 NALJA Board of Directors Application – will download as a Microsoft Word file.

-Katie Hurt, Kentucky, has had a passion for agriculture from a very young age.
-She grew up surrounded by horses and cattle, as she comes from a family where each generation has been very agriculturally diverse and involved.
-Her love for Limousin cattle really began when her uncle asked her if she wanted to start showing heifers.
-Once she started, she fell head over heels and never looked back.
-Katie currently attends Oklahoma State University, where she studies agricultural communications, and is a member of the Chi Omega sisterhood.
+Katie Hurt, Lexington, Ky., has had a passion for agriculture from a very young age.
+She grew up surrounded by both horses and cattle, as she comes from a family where each generation has been very agriculturally diverse and involved.
+Her love for Limousin cattle began when her uncle asked her if she wanted to start showing heifers.
+Once she started, she fell head over heels, and never looked back.
+Katie currently attends Oklahoma State University, where she studies marketing & merchandising and is a member of the Chi Omega sisterhood.